 Wrapping up

 In this short tutorial, we went through installing and setting up our own Ruby on Rails project on Ubuntu.
-We hope that you enjoyed this article and if you encounter any errors during the installation process, let us know in the comments below.
+If you followed along using an Ubuntu VPS or an Ubuntu RDP server, we trust that the process was clear and informative.
+We hope that you enjoyed this article, and if you encounter any errors during the installation process, please let us know in the comments below.
+We’re here to help with any issues related to Ubuntu VPS and Ubuntu RDP server configurations, and we look forward to assisting you in getting everything up and running smoothly.

 People also read: